 No. Action Item Discussion Agreed Due Date Responsibility Agency/Name Status 13.02 JPB to submit a Request for Amendment (RFA) to Caltrain's Positive Train Control Safety Plan (PTCSP) under 49 CFR Sec.
 236, Subpart I; the RFA will document the design and performance of its 2SC grade crossing warning system.
 FRA has determined that JPB should submit a combined RFA for both the 2SC solution and the Crossing Optimization Process.
 Because both 2SC and Crossing Optimization Projects have FRA approved Test Plans, completion of the RFA(s) is not and will not impact work for either project.
-Likely mid-2024.
-Agency/Name Cocke All cutovers have been completed.
-The RFA will be submitted after the completion of the 2SC installations and after the completion of the Crossing Optimization program.
-The JPB is staying in close touch with the FRA, and the FRA has witnessed the cutovers.
+August 2024 Cocke All cutovers have been completed.
+The JPB decided to separate the RFA for the 2SC and Crossing Optimization Process from another pending RFA that requires FRA's approval to begin electrified revenue service.
+The RFA described in this Action Item will be submitted to the FRA in August 2024.

-Attachment D Top Project Risks (June 2024)
+Attachment D Top Project Risks (July 2024)